Updated: Nov 18, 2022

-Are you thinking about moving to military-friendly Arlington Virginia?
+Are you thinking about moving to military-friendly Arlington Virginia in 2022?

 22 percent of Arlington households are households with children.